juliuskrah/sc/Readme.md

 sc> Hello, how are you?
 Hello!
 I'm functioning as intended, thank you.
 How can I assist you today?
 ```
+Press `Ctrl+C` during a streamed response to cancel generation and return to the prompt.

 ## `config`